gchers/exact-cp-optimization/README.md

 ## Code structure

 Please, refer to the notebook `exact-cp-optimization.ipynb` for implementation and evaluation details.
+If you have troubles viewing the notebook via Github, use: https://nbviewer.jupyter.org/github/gchers/exact-cp-optimization/blob/main/exact-cp-optimization.ipynb.

 The code in `eli.py` is a simple library used for carrying out the experiments.

 ## Citing